theislab/CFGen/README.md

 Data availability
 ------------

-All the pre-processed data used in the paper is publicly available on Zenodo, accession number [15031364](https://zenodo.org/records/15031364).
-Checkpoints for the autoencoder models are available [here](https://figshare.com/s/14c2ad9163ae794ae506) (updated weights for the CFGen model will be released soon).
+All the pre-processed data used in the paper are publicly available on Zenodo, accession number [15031364](https://zenodo.org/records/15031364).
+Checkpoints for the autoencoder and latent Flow Matching models are available [here](https://figshare.com/s/14c2ad9163ae794ae506).
+For the Flow Matching checkpoints, the ones trained with multi-attribute guidance are indicated with `multiattribute` (e.g., `cfgen_c_elegans_final_multiattribute`).

 Installation
 ------------